atselvan/atselvan.github.io/docs/golang/modify-usage-flag.md

-# How to modify the usage flag in Go?
+# Modify Usage flag in go

 This can be done by modifying flag.Usage function.